laila12399/lailascoaching/content/how-to-deal-with-bullying-at-work.md

 In contrast, if you were to engage in a solution focused narrative and weigh out both your and their suggestions by pointing out what is the fairest or most efficient to everyone involved, makes you an active contender rather than a passive follower subject to other’s handling.

- In general, focusing on the whole situation and everyone involved rather than clearly just looking out for your own interests can represent you as a more trustworthy, reliable, aware and therefore a bad target for manipulation.
+ In general, focusing on the whole situation and everyone involved rather than clearly just looking out for your own interests can represent you as more trustworthy, reliable, aware of broader factors and therefore a bad target for manipulation.

  #### :scroll: SEW acronym